CIROH-UVM/floodplain-routing/docs/General/Flood_Metrics.md

 Users may select a range of flood magnitudes and durations to run.
 In the output table, the flood magnitude and duration are added as prefixes to all of the metrics above (ex. event_volume becomes Q100_Medium_event_volume).

-**_NOTE:_**  Volume Conservation Note.
-Hydrograph discharge ordinates are used to interpolate various hydraulic geometry measures (flow-area, velocity, etc).
-In some cases (especially when discharges yield very small stages), the interpolated approximation leads to volume errors in the event_volume metrics.
-Low volume_conservation values (say, lower than 0.95) should be taken with a grain of salt or removed from the analysis.
+**Volume Conservation Note:_**  To develop these metrics, various hydraulic geometry measures (flow-area, velocity, etc) are interpolated for each hydrograph ordinate.
+In some cases (especially when discharges yield very small stages), the interpolated approximations may yield discrepancies between the event_volume metric and the direct integration of the flood hydrograph.
+Such situations may be identified by low values for volume_conservation.
+Any hydrograph metrics with low volume_conservation values (say, lower than 0.95) should be taken with a grain of salt or removed from the analysis.

+## Discharge method

+There are three options for how this script estimates the relationship between stage and discharge: 1-channel, 2-channel, and 3-channel.

+The 1-channel option uses flow area and hydraulic radius of the whole section at each stage to develop a discharge using Manning's Equation.
+The 2-channel option calculates discharge for the channel+valley and discharge for the EDZ at each stage and sums them to yield a total section discharge at each stage.
+The 3-channel option calculates discharge within each zone seperately and sums them to yield a total section discharge at each stage.

+The 2-channel and 3-channel options are inspired by the work of Matt et al. (2023), whereas the 1-channel option is more similar to the approach of Diehl et al. (2021)

+## Running the script

 To run the flood metric scripts, run the following command